OSGP/Documentation/chapter3/oslp/v0.6.0/SetDeviceVerificationKey.md

 ### Description

 Request to switch to a new Platform public key used for verifying OSLP envelopes by the device.
-The base-64 encoded version of the key will be sent to the device, which is equivilant to the content of a PEM file (only the certificate chunk, not the headers).
+The base-64 encoded version of the key will be sent to the device, which is equivalent to the content of a PEM file (only the certificate chunk, not the headers).

 ### Message definitions